-An inspirational memoir of friendship, a coming-of-age story for both a young teacher and a student, and an expansive, deeply resonant meditation on education, race, and justice in the rural South
+A complex memoir of friendship, a coming-of-age story for both a young teacher and a teenage student, and an expansive meditation on education, race, and justice in the rural South

 In this deeply moving book, Kuo stewards the hard-won literary awakening of one student, Patrick.

-Michelle Kuo’s Taiwanese parents cannot understand why she wants to join Teach for America after graduating from Harvard University.
-Nevertheless, she arrives in the Mississippi Delta town of Helena, Arkansas in 2004.
+Michelle Kuo, at age twenty two, arrives in the Mississippi Delta town of Helena, Arkansas in 2004.
 Kuo quickly realizes that her new home, the birthplace of the Civil Rights Movement, is still poor, still segregated and still in need of dramatic change.

-She also breaks the cardinal rule of teaching: never have favorites.
-Patrick is inquisitive and quiet with a poor attendance record.
+Helena is where she meets Patrick, inquisitive and quiet, with a poor attendance record.
 With Kuo’s attention, Patrick’s reading and writing flourish and he wins a school-wide award for “Most Improved.”
-When Kuo leaves Helena to pursue a law degree, it is Patrick she will miss the most.
+When Kuo leaves Helena to pursue a law degree, she suspects herself of having taken the easier route.

 In the visiting room of the Phillips County Jail, she and Patrick spend seven months poring over classic novels, poems, and historical narrative by Frederick Douglass, C.S.
 Lewis, Marilynne Robinson, James Baldwin, W.S.
 Merwin and more.
 Patrick learns how to be a serious reader and a fluent writer, and in doing so, discovers new worlds both inside and outside of himself.

-In her time reading with Patrick, Kuo is herself transformed as she contends with the questions of what it is we owe each other, what it is to live a good life, and how deeply racism has penetrated our institutions.
-What kind of connection can two people make when there exists such dramatic inequality between them?
-Can you still create spaces where truth and beauty connect you, where you share a similar love of words and stories?
-Can those things sustain us and do they matter if the inequality remains?
+In her time reading with Patrick, Kuo is herself transformed as she contends with the questions of what it is we owe each other and how starkly economic and racial inequality determine our life outcomes.
+What social transformation is necessary to change a life?
+And what kind of connection can two people make when there exists such dramatic inequality between them?

-At its heart Reading with Patrick is a meditation on rural majority black spaces and what we owe them.
-And it is a story of the miraculous effect of the written word and the consolation it provides.
+At its heart Reading with Patrick is a meditation on how education changes the experience of incarceration and the limits of that change.
+It is a story also of the miraculous effect of the written word and the consolation it provides.

-READING WITH PATRICK will be released in the US (Penguin Random House), UK (Pan MacMillan), China (Citic), and Taiwan (Locus).
+READING WITH PATRICK has been released in the US (Penguin Random House), UK (Pan MacMillan), and Taiwan (Locus).
+Rights have also been sold to China (Citic) and Japan (Hakusuisha).

 A portion of the book's royalties have been set aside for several funds, including a personal fund for Patrick, a college fund for his daughter, and donations to the Boys & Girls Club of Phillips County, an organization I have worked with, in Patrick's honor.
 If you are interested in exploring avenues to contribute to the Delta, in particular programs related to felon re-entry and adult literacy, please get in touch.